usda-nifa-b-team/b-team/docs/networkReadMe.md

   If a pdf is desired (static = true), the function loads bp_js_writer_4 it also adds save pdf = T to bipartite_d3m, and uses the provided file name

+  right now it doesn't know how to scale with size, but working on it